-Tips for Submitting a Nonimmigrant K-1 Visa Petitions
+Tips For Submitting K-1 Visa

 A K-1 visa allows the fiancé of a foreign-born citizen to travel to the United States to marry his or her U.S. citizen sponsor.
 The marriage must take place within 90 days of the fiancé’s arrival.
 The petitioner must meet a specific definition of a “fiancé” as set forth by the United States Customs and Immigration Services (USCIS).
 The K-1 immigration visa holder must meet several requirements.
 The children of a K-1 visa holder are also eligible to receive K-2 visas and accompany their parents.
 Applying for a nonimmigrant K-1 visa seems easy enough, but making a simple mistake can result in denial of your K-1 visa petition.